pkothamasu/ucb_assignment_5_1/README.md

 Findings on temperature column using Plotly visualization:
 Drivers accept coupons as temperature increases.
 More drivers without children accept coupons than drivers with children as temperature increases.

-### Summary Findings of bar coupons acceptance rate:
+### Summary on findings of bar coupons acceptance rate:
 There is a high bar coupons acceptance rate of drivers with the following parameters:
     1) Passangers Type: Alone
     2) Marrital Status: Single or Friends